TheWinged7/Payday2-Mask-Editor/README.md

   + All base game material textures located and imported.
   + 12 patterns cleaned up.
-  + ~~Simple switching between current list of masks, materials and patterns by key presses.~~ ++ functions that take an int for the array address have replaced these.
+  + ~~Simple switching between current list of masks, materials and patterns by key presses.~~
+  +      Functions that take an int for the array address have replaced the above.
   + Added partialy functioning UI with the ability to switch between 2 masks at current functioning.